matteo-briani/personal-website/_posts/2023-04-28-debug-spi-invalid-argument.md

 ---
-title: Debug SPI invalid argument
+title: SPI invalid argument - from error message to a project contribution
 layout: post
 categories: embedded
 ---